 Bullet Journal 101-Journal Prompts.

-However, the question all users face at the beginning of the process remains - 'What do I write/record?'
-Some prompts include:
+Yet, the question all users face at the beginning of the process remains - 'What do I write/record?'

 📝My favorite childhood memory;

 Starting a Bullet Journal should always come from mindful introspection since It helps plan a business, a career - a LIFE.